webhooksite/docs/docs/custom-actions/variables.md

 parent: Custom Actions
 ---

+### About Variables

-Variables are the most important part of Custom Actions, and are characterized by a name surrounded by two dollar signs: `$example$`.
-Variables can be used in any field that has a ⓥ icon in the editor.
+Variables are a very important part of Custom Actions.
+A Webhook.site Variable is characterized by a name surrounded by two dollar signs: `$example$`.
 They act as placeholders that are replaced by dynamic content as the request or email is received.

+In the Custom Actions editor, variables can be used in any field that has a ⓥ icon.

-Each request or email has a set of Base Variables (see below) that contain information like the request IP, method, headers, query string values, form values and the request content.
-To see a list of variables, click the Variables button in the editor.
+Each request, email or DNSHook has a set of [Base Variables](#base-variables) that are always present and contain information like the request IP, method, headers, query string values, form values and the request content.

+To see a list of Variables in the Custom Actions editor, click the Variables button in the editor.
 Clicking on a variable copies it to the clipboard.

 ![Variables Menu](/images/variables.png)

+After clicking Test on an action, additional variables created by the actions are also shown.

-Many of the the available Custom Actions can register a variable during the runtime of the actions, so for example you can register the result of a JSONPath query and use it in a "Modify Response" action to make the response dynamic, or even use it to send a request to another HTTP address, and then use the response of that.
-Files can referred to and be used through Variables.
+Many Actions set at least one variable.
+For example, the result of a JSONPath query can be registered to a variable like `$jsonpath$` and entered in a "Modify Response" action to make the response dynamic, or even use it to send a request to another URL via the HTTP Request action – and then use the response of that!

+Files can referred to and incorporated in Custom Action workflows via the `request.file.*` [Base Variables](#base-variables).

-This works since Custom Actions are executed synchronously in a chain, sharing data as they're being executed.
+Variables work since Custom Actions are executed synchronously in a chain, sharing data as they're being executed.

-The format of variables are dollar signs surrounded by a word, for example: `$example$`.

 ### Global Variables